 "We've got absolutely no superstars but we've got a lot of kids who are working hard, doing what I'm asking them to do, they hustle all the time," said Cirelli.
 "They're making the adjustments and I think they're progressing very well."

 The Bulldogs also enter 2013 drive by last year's quarterfinal upset at the hands of 13th-seeded Missisquoi and its curveball specialist Matt St. Amour.
-The Thunderbirds, which edged BBA in the 2011 state final, are the only Division II team to beat them in the last two years.

 "That was a tough loss," said senior Taylor Fuller.